sunesimonsen/7W17732/Readme.md

     cd 7W17732
     mvn clean install

+When you arrive you should do a the following to synchronize with the latest changes:

+cd 7W17732
+git pull
+mvn clean install

 ## Introduction ##

 I this lab we will explore how to build a larger single page JavaScript application.
 We will use a couple of different libraries that I think is appropriate for the job (That does not mean competitive  alternatives does not exists).